prataprc/prataprc.github.io.v1/_contents/console-jockey.rst

 -------

 iterm2 is the pretty good.
-Download the .zip, unzip and cut paste the iterm2.app folder to /Applications, as of this writting iterm2 is not available via brew.
+Download the .zip, unzip and cut paste the iterm2.app folder to /Applications, as of this writing iterm2 is not available via brew.

 .. code-block:: config